The Oregon Grape Plant and the Potential Uses of Berberine

 Flowers and Berries

 Oregon grape generally flowers in April and produces fruit in summer.
-The flowers and berries of Oregon grape are vividly coloured and beautiful.
+The flowers and the berries are vividly coloured and beautiful.
 The plant grabs the attention when it's in bloom or when it bears berries.
 The flowers are bright yellow and are arranged in attractive clusters.
 Each flower has six yellow petals and six outer sepals of the same colour.
 Six stamens (the male reproductive structures) and one pistil (the female structure) are located in the centre of the flower.

 Although the berries are tart, they taste good when sweetened.
-The correct identification of the plant is vital if the berries are being collected for food.
+The correct identification of the plant is vital if the berries are collected for food.
 Identification is important whenever a person forages for food in the wild.
-It's also important that the berries are collected from an area that is free of pesticides and pollutants.
+It's also important that Oregon grape berries are collected from an area that is free of pesticides and pollutants.
 Some berries should be left on the plant so that reproduction can occur.

 Differences Between Oregon Grape and Holly